berkeenesakt/nodejs_simple_auth_api/README.md

 JWT_SECRET=
 ```

-Add your own database credentials URI and a secret key for JSON Web Tokens.
+Add your own database URI and a secret key for JSON Web Tokens.
 You can generate a secret key using the following command:

 ```bash
 node -e "console.log(require('crypto').randomBytes(256).toString('base64'));"